-With 3,340 hectares of SunGold currently planted, we expect non-New Zealand Supply volumes will grow strongly over the course of this 5-year plan.
-To meet supply growth targets, Zespri is looking at options to increase the number of growing locations, such as potentially in Greece and North America, and to expand production in existing locations, such as Japan and South Korea.
+With 3,870 hectares of SunGold Kiwifruit currently planted, we expect non-New Zealand Supply volumes will grow strongly over the course of this 5-year plan.
+To meet supply growth targets, Zespri is looking at options to increase the number of growing locations and to expand production in existing locations, such as Japan and South Korea.

-Historically, non-New Zealand supply volumes have proven to be challenging as Zespri has developed the capability to source fruit internationally over the last 20 years, and so the earnings guidance we provide for the non-New Zealand supply business remains preliminary.
-In 2018/19, the non-New Zealand supply segment EBIT was approximately \$8 million.
-Provided SunGold continues to perform well in all growing locations, and there is no guarantee of this, we expect revenues to increase broadly in line with volumes from approximately \$370 million in 2019/20 to over \$700 million by 2024/25, and correspondingly we expect to see the EBIT from this business to grow towards \$25 million through the life of this plan.
+Historically, non-New Zealand supply volumes have proven to be challenging as Zespri has developed the capability to source fruit internationally over the last 20 years.
+And so, the earnings guidance we provide for the non-New Zealand supply business therefore remains preliminary.
+In 2019/20, the non-New Zealand supply segment EBIT was approximately \$11 million.
+Provided SunGold Kiwifruit continues to perform well in all growing locations, and there is no guarantee of this, we expect revenues to increase broadly in line with volumes from approximately \$370 million in 2019/20 to over \$800 million by 2025/26, and correspondingly we expect to see the EBIT from this business to grow towards \$40 million through the life of this plan.

-The non-New Zealand supply business is inherently higher risk and more complex than the New Zealand business with each growing location bringing with it all of the complexity of growing and doing business in foreign jurisdictions.
+The non-New Zealand supply business is more challenging and complex than the New Zealand business with each growing location bringing with it all of the complexity of growing and doing business in foreign jurisdictions.
 There is potential for some economies of scale to be captured as we grow this business (representing potential upside) but we recognise that we will need to invest strongly in order to ensure this business is robust and quality is consistent with our brand promise.
 We also note the existence of strong competition in the Northern Hemisphere Gold business and this could act to constrain Zespri pricing and thereby impact negatively on corporate revenue.
 The Non-New Zealand Supply business also delivers value through providing 12-month shelf space for Zespri products and brand.